The Standard Vaccination Course costs £55.00 in total and includes the parts described below.

 A full health check is carried out by a fully qualified and experienced veterinary surgeon.
 Heart and lungs a checked together with mouth, teeth, ears and skin etc.

-Advice on requirements for worm treatments and fleas, and free sample of a prescription only preparation to treat worms and fleas is provided.
+Free worm and flea treatment , which is a prescription only preparation to kill and prevent these parasites is provided.
 This preparation is simply dripped onto the skin at the back of the neck.

 From seven weeks old onwards, and preferably 8 weeks, an injection is given which will provide immunity against the three diseases shown below in section 6.
 This injection is given just under the skin at the back of the neck and is quite painless.

 Three weeks after the first injection, and no earlier than nine weeks of age, a further injection, a booster injection is given which increases dramatically the immunity provided by the first injection.

 Your pet will be safe to go outside and mix with other cats seven days after the final vaccination injection.
 We recommend that your pet receives an booster vaccination at the time of the annual health check, that is, one year later.

 The diseases which this course provides protection against are as follows: